AxonIQ/reference-guide/axon-framework/deadlines/event-schedulers.md

 > }
 > ```

-For both JobRunr and db-scheduler autoconfiguration is included via the [axon-spring-boot-starter](https://github.com/AxonFramework/AxonFramework/tree/master/spring-boot-starter).
-This means that if you don't have an `EventScheduler` configured in the application, but you do have a `JobScheduler` bean (in the case of JobRunr), or a `Scheduler` bean (in the case of db-scheduler), an `EventScheduler` will be autoconfigured.
-In these cases you likely have to set the `axon.axonserver.enabled` property to false, to prevent the creation of the Axon Server `EventScheduler`.
+For both JobRunr and db-scheduler, auto-configuration is included via the [axon-spring-boot-starter](https://github.com/AxonFramework/AxonFramework/tree/master/spring-boot-starter).
+This means that if you don't have an `EventScheduler` configured in the application, but you do have a `JobScheduler` bean (in the case of JobRunr) or a `Scheduler` bean (in the case of db-scheduler), an `EventScheduler` will be auto-configured for you.
+In these cases, it is recommended to set the `axon.axonserver.enabled` property to `false` to prevent the creation of the `AxonServerEventScheduler`.